Vundabar

 Vundabar is an American indie rock band from Boston, Massachusetts.
 The band consists of Brandon Hagen (vocals, guitar), Drew McDonald (drums, synthesizer), and Zack Abramo (bass).
+Vundabar is most well known for their 2015 song "Alien Blues", which went viral on TikTok in 2021.

 Vundabar released their first full-length album in 2013 titled Antics.
-In 2015, Vundabar released their second full-length album titled Gawk.
-In 2017, Vundabar performed at Boston Calling Music Festival.
-In February 2018, Vundabar released their third full-length album titled Smell Smoke which was recorded by Keith Abrams at Headroom Studios in Philadelphia.
-In March 2020, Vundabar released their fourth album Either Light.
+In 2015, they released their second album titled Gawk.
+In February 2018, Vundabar released their third album, titled Smell Smoke which was recorded by Keith Abrams at Headroom Studios in Philadelphia.
+Their fourth album Either Light was released in 2020.
 Vundabar released their fifth full-length album Devil for the Fire on 15 April 2022.

-On September 16, 2022 they released their sixth full-length album Good Old, which consisted of 7 songs recorded in between the release of Gawk and Smell Smoke and 4 acoustic versions of previously released songs.
+On September 16, 2022, they released a musical compilation entitled Good Old, and on May 5, 2023, they released the singles Digital Forest and Sugar Pill.
+From June 2024 to March 6, 2025, five singles were released for their sixth full-length album, Surgery And Pleasure, which was released by Loma Vista Recordings on March 7, 2025.